-The second instance where we will be using {\sc Magma} is in some cases where we want to check confirm the regularity of a non-standard tuple $\tau$ of $G$.
-As mentioned above, our standard method is to bound $\widehat{Q}(G, \tau)$ above by $1$, but again, there are instances where the bounds we obtain are not good enough for small values of $q$, so in these cases we use the function \texttt{RegTuplesPlus} presented in~\cite[p.4]{ABcomp} instead, to verify the regularity all $R_{\rm ns}(G)$-tuples of $G$.
-The function takes as input a finite group $G$, an ordered tuple $M = [H_1, \ldots, H_t]$ of subgroups of $G$ and two positive integers $l$ and $N$ with $l\geqs 2$.
-The output is the minimal integer $k\geqs l$ such that all $k$-tuples of $G$ are regular, together with all the non-regular $(k-1)$-tuples of $G$.
+In some cases, we will also be using {\sc Magma} to confirm the regularity of a non-standard tuple $\tau$ of $G$.
+As mentioned above, our standard method is to bound $\widehat{Q}(G, \tau)$ above by $1$, but again, there are instances where the bounds we obtain are not good enough for small values of $q$, so in these cases we use the function \texttt{RegTuplesPlus} (see~\cite[p.4]{ABcomp}), to obtain $R_{\rm ns}(G)$.
+This takes as input a finite group $G$, an ordered tuple $M = [H_1, \ldots, H_t]$ of subgroups of $G$ and two positive integers $l$ and $N$ with $l\geqs 2$.
+The output is the minimal integer $k\geqs l$ such that all $k$-tuples of $G$ containing subgroups in $M$ are regular, together with all the non-regular $(k-1)$-tuples of $G$.
 We refer the reader to~\cite{ABcomp} for the code and more information.

-To be able to use \texttt{RegTuplesPlus}, both $|G|$ needs to be relatively small.
-In particular, we only make use of this function only if $G_0\in \{ {}^2F_4(2)', {}^3D_4(2)\}$ for exceptional groups and when $G$ is at most $8$-dimensional for classical groups.
+To be able to use \texttt{RegTuplesPlus}, $|G|$ needs to be relatively small.
+In particular, we only make use of this function if $G_0\in \{ {}^2F_4(2)', {}^3D_4(2)\}$ for exceptional groups and when $G$ is at most $8$-dimensional.
 In the classical case, the maximal value of $q$ we use \texttt{RegTuplesPlus} for, highly depends on the dimension of the natural module and the Lie type of the group we are considering, but it is always relatively small.
-For example, if $G_0 = {\rm PSp}_8(q)$, then we only use {\sc Magma} for the case $q = 2$, whilst if $G_0 = L_2(q)$, then we use {\sc Magma} for $q\geqs 31$.
+For example, if $G_0 = {\rm PSp}_8(q)$, then we only use {\sc Magma} for the cases $q = 2, 3$, whilst if $G_0 = {\rm L}_2(q)$, then we use {\sc Magma} for $q\leqs 31$.

 \vs